 - Be a U.S. citizen, permanent resident, or national

-- Be able to attend a five-day Scholar Orientation in Tucson, Arizona in August to network, meet other scholars and alumni, and learn new skills **the 2021 Orientation will be conducted remotely**
+- Be able to attend a five-day Scholar Orientation in Tucson, Arizona from August 2-6, 2023 to network, meet other scholars and alumni, and learn new skills

 - For Tribal Policy and Native Health Care scholarships ONLY, the applicant or one or more of his/her grandparents or parents must be enrolled in a state or federally recognized tribe or band OR the applicant must be a permanent US resident/citizen who is a member of the First Nations of Canada

 The application cycle for Udall Scholars receiving their scholarship in academic year 2023-2024 opens in Fall 2022 to ensure that students have sufficient support from the Scholarships & Fellowships Office and adequate time to put together a thorough application.

 In Fall, the Scholarship & Fellowships Office opens its internal campus application for the Udall Scholarship and hosts information sessions to share details about the fellowship opportunity.